swapnil-bhamat/Personal-Finance-PWA/README.md

 - 📱 **Progressive Web App (PWA)**: Installable on all devices with offline support.
 - 💰 **Financial Tracking**: Track income, expenses, assets, and liabilities.
+- 🤖 **AI Assistant**: Built-in chatbot powered by Google Gemini to analyze your finances.

+  - **Natural Language Queries**: Ask questions about your net worth, spending, etc.

+  - **Secure Configuration**: Bring your own API Key.
+Keys are encrypted and stored locally.
+  - **Read-Only Mode**: AI has read access to give insights but cannot modify your data for safety.

 - 📊 **Analytics**: Visual analytics and reports using Recharts.
 - 🔒 **Security**: Biometric app lock and local data encryption.
 - ☁️ **Cloud Backup**: Secure data synchronization with Google Drive.